Blog

 A delivery clause sets out the date when you must ‘deliver’ the final copy of your manuscript to the publisher.

-Not delivering your work on time (or failing to comply with submission requirements) can have serious consequences for an author.
+Not delivering your work on time (or failing to comply with delivery requirements) can have serious consequences for an author.
 Your contract is likely to state what happens if you don’t comply with this.
 Often, non-compliance will allow the publisher to terminate the contract and you may need to pay back any advances.

 7. Royalties